PhD Program in Health Data Sciences

 - Curriculum vitae.

 - Copies Bachelor's and Master's degree certificates.
 Alternatively, comparable university degree certification or copies of other documents proving the entitlement to a doctorate may be submitted.

-- A letter of reference from a university professor or lecturer.
+- A letter of reference from a university professor or lecturer (in English or German).